 I am not a believer in retail therapy, but there are times when I crave the thrill of picking up something new.
 As you have probably gathered about me, I think shopping as an activity is a waste of time.
 I often tag along with a friend, which is great because I buy 90% of my clothes this way.
 It used to be so simple — when I worked with designers on their shows, I would pre order the pieces I liked from the collection and that was that.

-My life now revolves more around the barn and the yacht club than the runway so I have come up with a way to curb the splurge urge.
+My life now revolves more around working from home, not the runway, so I have come up with a way to curb the splurge urge.
 I keep a fashion diary.

 I often refer to putting something on my list.
 In my fashion diary I actually have two lists.
 The first list is for things I want.
 Each season I go through the collections and cull out my picks.
 If I like what is offered I will buy a few pieces, if I don’t, I will buy nothing at all.
 Since I truly believe in personal style and building a wardrobe of evergreen pieces I think it is important that if you see something that you love and know you will wear forever, you should buy it.

 The second list covers things I have bought.
 When I am in a store and debating whether to buy something or not, I can see on this list everything I have purchased over the years and realize that I may not necessarily “need” another pair of brown sandals lets say.
 Also, if I am feeling as if I have nothing new to wear, I pull out my diary and am reminded of all the lovely things I have acquired in the last few months and the urge is (temporarily) curbed!Love This: